siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 A *"rollback"* is only supported with Btrfs for the root file system.
 The root file system must be on a single device, in a single partition, and on a single subvolume.
 Directories that are excluded from `/` snapshots, for example `/root`, can be on separate partitions.

 **Performing a rollback**
 Before the rollback, we check if the rollback target works as expected.
-To do this, we boot into the desired snapshot, for example 13, using the *"siduction snapshots"* submenu.
+To do this, we boot into the desired snapshot, for example 13, using the *siduction snapshots* submenu.
 The system boots in *read-only* mode.
 We ignore the error message regarding *sddm*.
 If it does, we reboot back to the current default subvolume.
 There we perform the rollback as **root**:

 ~~~